GatorIncubator/gatorgrouper/README.md

 `Python 3.6.8` in your terminal.

-As a Python 3 program, GatorGrouper relies on [Pipenv](https://github.com/pypa/pipenv) for the installation of the libraries on which it depends and the creation of the virtual environments in which it runs.
+As a Python 3 program, GatorGrouper relies on [Pipenv](https://github.com/pypa/pipenv) for the installation of the libraries that it depends on and the creation of the virtual environments in which it runs in.
 To install GatorGrouper, you should first follow Pipenv's installation instructions.
 You should also ensure that you have installed Git on your computer and that you can run Git commands in a terminal window.
 Then, you can type the following command in your terminal window to clone GatorGrouper's GitHub